Get the most out of your rhubarb plants with these rhubarb growing tips and find out when is the best time to harvest

 With our first attempt, we had just one really tiny plant that we put way out on the far end of our garden.
 I think what happened is that something came along and ate most of it, so the plant was just too weak and died.
 This time around, we started off with larger plants from the garden center and we put them on the side of the garden closest to the house, next to the herbs and the asparagus.
 That, along with this being a well-drained area, seems to be all that was needed to prevent that problem from happening again!
 As any gardener will tell you, it’s funny what a difference it can make to your growing season when you just move a plant to a slightly different location.
 We’ve seen so many sad little plants go on to live full, happy, beautiful lives when we’ve moved them just a few feet away from where they originally were.

 It’s Rhubarb Time

-Since we’re into the first part of June now, it’s definitely rhubarb season and it’s time to get harvesting!
+Since we’re almost into the first part of June now, it’s definitely rhubarb season and it’s time to get harvesting!
 It can be a little hard to figure out when exactly is the right time to harvest rhubarb if you’re just getting started with growing it, so here are a few tips to remember:

 –Rhubarb is always ripe.
 Technically, when the stalks are healthy and growing, from the time when they’re just little sprouts, until they’re fully developed, they’re ripe.
 You don’t need to wait until a certain point in the season or until the stalks look a certain way to harvest them.
 If the stalks are there, they’ve got that full, tart rhubarb flavor you’re looking for.
 The perfect harvest time for you may be anywhere from early-spring until early-summer, depending on what plant hardiness zone you’re in.

 A Little Patience Goes a Long Way